Crisis theory: Influence

 Paul Mattick's Economic Crisis and Crisis Theory (published by Merlin Press in 1981) is an accessible introduction and discussion derived from Grossman's work.

 François Chesnais's (1984, chapter Marx's Crisis Theory Today, in Christopher Freeman ed.
 Design, Innovation and Long Cycles in Economic Development Frances Pinter, London), discussed the continuing relevance of the theory.

-Andrew Kliman has made major new contributionsAndrew Kliman [2011] The Failure of Capitalist Production: Underlying Causes of the Great Recession, Pluto with a thorough and trenchant philosophical and logical defence of the consistency of the theory in Marx's work, against a number of the criticisms proposed against important aspects of Marx's theory since the 'seventies.
+Andrew Kliman has made major new contributions with a thorough and trenchant philosophical and logical defence of the consistency of the theory in Marx's work, against a number of the criticisms proposed against important aspects of Marx's theory since the seventies.

 Francois Chesnais has provided an important exploration of the 'fictitious capital' or 'Finance Capital' aspects of the theory in a review of both historical and contemporary empirical research.

 Guglielmo Carchedi and Michael Roberts in their edited collection World in Crisis [2018] provide a valuable review of the empirical analyses that support and defend the thesis, with contributions from authors in the UK, Greece, Spain, Argentina, Mexico, Brazil, Australia and Japan.

-Difference between Marxists and Keynesians
+Difference between Marxist economists and Keynesians

 Keynesian economics, which attempts a "middle way" between laissez-faire, unadulterated capitalism and state guidance and partial control of economic activity, such as in the French dirigisme or the policies of the Golden Age of Capitalism, attempts to address such crises with the policy of having the state actively supplying the deficiencies of unaltered markets.

 Marx and Keynesians approach and apply the concept of economic crisis in distinct and opposite ways.
 The Keynesian approach attempts to stay strictly within the economic sphere and describes 'boom' and 'bust' cycles that balance out.
 Marx observed and theorised economic crisis as necessarily developing out of the contradictions arising from the dynamics of capitalist production relations.

 "Where Marx differs from Keynes is precisely on the question of the falling rate of profit.
 It is not the propensity to consume or subjective expectations about future profitability that is crucial for Marx.
 It is the rate of exploitation and the social productivity of labour that are the key considerations and these in relation to the existing capital stock.
 While for Keynes the low marginal productivity of capital has its cause in an over-abundance of capital in relation to profit expectations, and therefore to a 'potential' over-production of commodities (the capitalist will not invest).
 For Marx the overproduction of capital is only relative to the social productivity of labour and the existing exploitation conditions.
 It represents an insufficient mass of surplus-value in relation to total capital.
 So that for Marx the crisis is, and can only be, resolved by expanding profitable production and accumulation, while for Keynes, it can supposedly be remedied by increasing 'effective demand' and this allows for government induced-production."